Aging cattle by their teeth

 The age of an animal is often referred to by the number of permanent teeth.
 An animal with only milk teeth is called a ‘milk tooth’, an animal with 2 permanent teeth is a ‘2 tooth’ and so on until they have a full set of 8 permanent teeth when they are said to be an ‘8 tooth’ or ‘full mouth’.

 This is a 6 tooth animal.
 There are four obvious permanent teeth and two more either side breaking the gum.
 Note that you count the permanent teeth on the lower jaw.
 The upper jaw has no teeth – only a dental pad.

-The range in age at teeth eruption is enormous.
-It varies from beast to beast due to individuality, breed, nutrition and climatic influences.
-Cattle that exhibit early sexual maturity (puberty) have teeth eruption at younger ages than late maturing cattle.
-British-bred cattle have tooth eruption at younger ages than Brahman cross cattle.
+The range in age at teeth eruption varies enormously from beast to beast due to individuality, breed, nutrition and climatic influences.
+Cattle, such as British-bred cattle, that exhibit early sexual maturity (puberty) experience teeth eruption at younger ages than late maturing cattle, such as Brahman cross cattle.

 A guide for estimating the age (in months) of cattle by dentition

 |Teeth||Breed||Average age at eruption (months)||Range in age at eruption (months)|

 |4 tooth||British cattle

 |6 tooth||British cattle

 This table shows that a beast with four permanent incisor teeth could be as young as 26 months or as old as 38 months.